#359 From Punjab to Williams Lake

 Vancouver: Echo Storytelling, 2018.
 Available though Heritage Group Distribution

 Reviewed by Gurpreet Singh

-Reviewer Gurpreet Singh notes that Gian Singh Sandhu’s An Uncommon Road “is not just his personal story but an important historical document for anyone looking for an authentic source of information on the history of the Sikh Diaspora in Canada.” — Ed.
+Gian Singh Sandhu came to Canada in 1970 and settled in Williams Lake, where he founded Jackpine Forest Products in 1987.
+Reviewer Gurpreet Singh notes that An Uncommon Road “is not just his personal story but an important historical document for anyone looking for an authentic source of information on the history of the Sikh Diaspora in Canada.” — Ed.

 Gian Singh Sandhu’s memoir, An Uncommon Road, will come in handy for anyone inquisitive about the success story of Sikhs in Canada.